 Teething pains, device incompatibilities, and slow performance with USB storage mar an otherwise significant new Certified Wireless USB product.
 However, we don't doubt that in time, many operational glitches will be solved with a driver update or firmware patches.

-One of the early players to the party, Cables Unlimited's Wireless USB Adapter Set promises the elusive cable-less connection of your USB devices.
-Based on Wisair's Certified Wireless USB chipset and drivers, the Windows XP and Vista only two dongle adapter set is one of the most cost-effective ways to reduce USB cable clutter.
+One of the early players to the party, Cables Unlimited’s Wireless USB Adapter Set promises the elusive cable-less connection of your USB devices.
+Based on Wisair’s Certified Wireless USB chipset and drivers, the Windows XP and Vista only two dongle adapter sets are the most cost-effective ways to reduce USB cable clutter.
 But how well does it work?
 And is the performance and range good enough to shed those USB cables forever?
 Read on to find out in my full review.

 Wireless USB has been the holy grail for peripheral manufacturers for almost as long as USB 2.0 has been around.
 Since that time, the personal computing industry has been inundated with wireless technologies: Bluetooth, WiFi in all its incarnations, WiMax, 2G / EVDO / 1x / 3G / GPRS / HSDPA / etc. Most folks are accustomed to the convenience of wireless connectivity, be it at home, in the office, or traveling from country to country.

 Meanwhile, USB has been firmly anchored to the PC by cables and its 5m length limitation.
 Although a few smaller players in the industry have had USB extenders on the market for quite some time, and they work quite well in specific applications, there has never been a mainstream solution for making USB devices accessible wirelessly, point-to-point, without some complicated bridging interface such as Ethernet in the way.